 Also based on those results, we hope with any planned combination to reach our goal we are aiming for when trying to breed the most perfect Border Collie (at least in our eyes): a healthy dog with great working ability and will to please (for any kind of dogsport/work) with a suberb temperament and character and as bonus nice to look at.
 We are not selling our puppies just only as being a pet or showdog, we expect the new owners to know that the Border Collie is a true working dog and therefor we want them to get a job or compete in a dogsport like agility, flyball, obedience, tracking or SAR.

-We are very much looking forward to the third and final litter of our special lilac merle lady Lizz : Qualified to Come Bye of Pinewood Country, who has been mated to the stunning brown tricolor male Gaico uit Huize ter Beuken.
+We have been very much looking forward to the third and final litter of our special lilac merle lady Lizz : Qualified to Come Bye of Pinewood Country, who has been mated to the stunning brown tricolor male Gaico uit Huize ter Beuken.

 Lizz has been imported by us from Austria when she was a puppy, because our Gyp (Karrider Cresta Run) had a nice girlfriend coming for a mating and we would like to have a puppy after him from that combination, so there she was: one out of a litter of 10 with mainly lilac and lilac merles.
 Not my favourite color in the world but it was love at first sight.
 Since a puppy she has been living in the same wonderful fosterhome as her daddy Gyp, days filled with lots of cuddles, long walks, playing frisbee and football, swimming etc. In her first two litters she has produced some amazing friendly, open, crazy, agile, obedient and mostly gorgeous puppies who can be seen in agility, obedience, herding, search and rescue, doggydance etc etc, so therefor we have decided to have another litter with her now, so we can also keep our own puppy.